pirutivi/Treasure-Island-Game/README.md

 2. If you choose the right path, you'll reach a **lake**.
 3. Decide whether to **wait** for a boat or **swim** across.
 4. If you make it to the island, you'll face **three doors** – **red, blue, or yellow**.
 5. Only one door leads to victory!
 Choose wisely.

+## 🎨 ASCII Art Credit
+The treasure map ASCII art was sourced from [ASCII Art Archive](https://ascii.co.uk/art/treasure).